 Approximately \$250,000 is available for funding Nevada SCBGP projects.
 Projects ranging from \$5,000-\$25,000 will be accepted and reviewed for selection.
 Funding availability for projects may increase or decrease depending on the number of applicants.
-Applications must be submitted for \$25,000 or less, however justification for how additional funds would be used may be detailed in the letter of intent and full application.
-Based on the quantity and quality of letters of intent and full applications submitted, applicants may be invited to submit proposals for >\$25,000.
+Applications must be submitted for \$25,000 or less, however justification for how additional funds would be used may be detailed in the application.
+Based on the quantity and quality of full applications submitted, applicants may be invited to submit proposals for >\$25,000.